 Typical elegance from the iconic designer Paul Smith, this is inspired by the spirit of fast cars and motor racing, with a silver steel case and bracelet that contrast with the 'petrol' blue dial and gold markings.
 A quintessentially British design with a Japanese quartz movement.

 Resistant to water, drastic temperature changes, shocks and eight tons of pressure.
-Our favourite model features a genuine American paracord strap, which is hand-woven and also allegedly serves as a versatile survival tool, somehow.
+Our favourite model features a genuine American paracord strap, which is hand-woven and also allegedly serves as a versatile survival tool.

 Christopher Ward is a British company renowned for its affordable-luxury, Swiss-made watches.
-The C5 Malvern Slimline dress watch was created in 2014 to celebrate the brand's 10th anniversary, features a compact hand-wound ETA movement in a case which measures just 8.7mm thick.
+The C3 Malvern Chronograph Mk III is an incredibly attractive dress watch which has been influenced by the design of sports cars.
+It features a compact Ronda 3520.D movement in a case which measures 39mm diameter.
 Outstanding value.

 A must-have chrono for any Star Wars fan, this film-themed timepiece is inspired by a Storm Trooper's body armour, yet manages to remain tasteful, so you don't look like a Big Bang Theory cast member.
 A surfer's watch at heart, it's waterproof to 300 metres, while the “stun / kill” dial on the face actually denotes the tide position.